 The symptoms must also not be due to another health condition, a prescribed medication, or the use of other substances.

-Schizophrenia is a long-term condition that can have a profound impact on a person’s ability to function in life.
+Schizophrenia is a long-term condition that can profoundly affect a person’s ability to function.
 These effects can also affect the people around them.

 Treatment is available that can help a person manage their symptoms.
 People with schizophrenia will also benefit from the support of their family, friends, and community services.